anufrievroman/calcure/README.md

 - Weather widget slows down launch of the program and requires internet.
 If that is a problem, switch weather off in config: `show_weather = No`.
 - If weather is incorrect, set your city in config `weather_city = Tokyo`.
 By default, this setting is empty and program tries to detect your city automatically from your ip.
 - If after install the program does not run by just running `calcure`, try to restart your terminal, it may need to recheck the binaries.
-- AUR package is autdated, please use `pip install calcure` for installation.

-## Roadmap

-- Support for .ics files in read only mode
-- Support for .ics files in read and write mode

 ## Contribution, translations, donations

+For full information about contribution, see [wiki pages](https://anufrievroman.gitbook.io/calcure/contribution).

 If you wish to contribute to the development or translations, feel free to open issues or propose PRs.
 Particularly, you are welcome to contribute to translations (create a copy of `en.py` in translations folder in your language), packaging for repositories, and syncing with popular calendar services.
 For big changes, please open an issue to discuss first.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).

-For more information about contribution, see [wiki pages](https://github.com/anufrievroman/calcure/wiki/Contribution).